lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/charimg.rst

 Algorithm details
 =================

-The way `characterizeImage` works is to estimate an initial background from an image where defects have been masked out, since a good background model will be needed to extract objects properly and make basic photometric measurements (it does this using a subtask which
+The way :doc:`CharacterizeImageTask <apiUsage_charimg>` works is to estimate an initial background from an image where defects have been masked out, since a good background model will be needed to extract objects properly and make basic photometric measurements (it does this using a subtask which